 If you have any doubts, please feel free to ask advice from your own doctor or midwife before visiting us.

-Hey Baby 4D is proud to be registered with the CQC (Care Quality Commission).
+All Hey Baby 4D clinics in England are registered with the CQC (Care Quality Commission).
 The CQC make sure health and social care services provide people with safe, effective, compassionate, high-quality care.

-Meet the Mindray DC-70 with iLive.
-This is the ultrasound scanner that powers all of our scans.
-It is the absolute top of it’s class for 4D baby scanning and diagnostic ultrasound.
-It encompasses a range of cutting edge technologies, like an Echo-enriched Beamformer and 3T traducer Technology to capture flawless 2D, 3D and 4D images in stunning high definition.
+It is the absolute top of its class for 4D baby scanning and diagnostic ultrasound.
+It encompasses a range of cutting edge technologies, like an Echo-enriched Beamformer and 3T Traducer Technology to capture flawless 2D, 3D and 4D images in stunning high definition.

 You will be amazed at the difference in quality of even the 2D images, compared with what you might get at your 20 week NHS scan.
-And the iLive ensures the best quality images on your 3D and 4D scans.
+The iLive software ensures the best quality images for 3D and 4D scans.

 Integrating traditional ray casting algorithms with new virtual lighting modality, iLive generates amazingly detailed pictures of your bundle of joy with realistic skin tones and shadows, bringing the 3D image to life.